Estate Planning 101

 A Last Will and Testament spells out how you want your probate estate distributed after you die.
 It also names the person who administers your estate, called your Personal Representative.
 It does not list every piece of property you own.

 If you wish to leave a specific sum of money or real estate to particular beneficiaries, it lists those distributions.
 The rest of your probate assets make up your “residuary estate” or anything else not specifically mentioned.
 It states how your residuary estate is divided.

 A commonly used phrase is “to my descendants, per stirpes.”
 Descendants include your children, grandchildren, and great-grandchildren.
-Per stirpes means your estate is divided into equal shares for your living children and any deceased children with descendants of their own.
+Per stirpes means your estate divides into equal shares for any living children and deceased children with descendants of their own.

 An attorney should prepare your Will as well.
 While Probate Court admits certain handwritten or nonconforming Wills, it saves time and money during the probate process if properly drafted.

 A common area of confusion in estate planning involves probate and non-probate assets.
 Your Will does not “avoid probate.”
 Your Will controls the distribution of probate assets.

 Property jointly owned with a right of survivorship is not a probate asset upon the first joint owner’s death.
 It simply passes to the surviving joint owner.
 Accounts with beneficiary designations are also non-probate assets.

 Those accounts go to the beneficiaries listed.
 Failure to update beneficiary designations can upset your estate planning goals.
 Work with your financial planner to ensure your beneficiary designations are up to date.

 While a basic estate plan is enough for many people, there are certain individuals who may need more complex estate planning.

 The following list includes some examples: